Modified Release Capsules

 Caramel opaque capsules marked with 'G24', containing white to off-white pellets.

-Reminyl prolonged release capsules are available in blister pack of 28 capsules.
+Reminyl modified release capsules are available in blister pack of 28 capsules.

 The active ingredient of REMINYL is galantamine hydrobromide.

-REMINYL prolonged release capsules contain either 8 mg, 16mg or 24 mg of galantamine.
+REMINYL modified release capsules contain either 8 mg, 16mg or 24 mg of galantamine.

-REMINYL prolonged release capsules do not contain gluten.
+REMINYL modified release capsules do not contain gluten.

 JANSSEN-CILAG Pty Ltd